jeff4/bionotes.github.io/index.md

 ## Lecture 13: Central Dogma 3 - Variations from the Dogma
 ### September 7, 2020
-* Inventory of replication, transcription, and translation in eukaryotes, prokaryotes, and viruses.
+* How do replication, transcription, and translation work in eukaryotes, prokaryotes, and viruses?

 ### Replication
 * Viral replication (5 - 200 kb) and has these types of genetic material in their protein capsid: